codeship-library/nodejs-express-todoapp/README.md

 {StepFinished=step_name:"tests" type:STEP_FINISHED_TYPE_SUCCESS}
 {StepFinished=step_name:"deploy" type:STEP_FINISHED_TYPE_SKIPPED}
 ```
 At this point, this build will work in Codeship.
-The deploy step was skipped because this build was not tagged.
+The deploy step was skipped because the local build was not tagged.
 If you run `jet steps --tag master` you would see the build process start immediately following.
 This will fail because there are a couple more steps to finalize.

 Let's move on and do that now.

+> If you want to avoid running the deployment step and push the current code into your repository, you can create a new branch.
+This will bypass the deployment in Codeship and only run the build.

 ## Continuous Deployment to Heroku with Codeship